Free Shipping on Orders $35+

 Having too much water can be as much of a problem as having too little.
 Excess soil moisture can cool the soil and cause seeds to dampen off prior to or during germination.
 Additionally, garden vegetables such as cucumbers, melons and squash dislike having wet feet.
 When selecting your site, try to avoid low-lying areas or waterways.
 During heavy rains, nutrients will be leached from the soil more quickly or worse yet, erosion may cause you to lose your soil altogether.
 Should you find yourself with no better option besides that soggy plot at the bottom of the hill, steps can be taken to improve the drainage of the soil.
 Water can be diverted around the garden using a French drain, for example.
 Drainage within the garden can also be improved by adding in loads of organic matter and building up the surface of the soil.
 A simple, but effective method for draining smaller puddles is to use your hoe to create a channel through which the water can escape.

-A flood is a powerful and damaging force.
+Take it from Noah, a flood is a powerful and damaging force.
 During our ceaseless conquest for garden space in our early years, we once tilled up a pumpkin patch on the back forty of a neighbor’s farm.
 Accessing this land required crossing a bridge, which wasn’t much of an issue until late spring rains washed the bridge out.
 Come fall, we were forced to haul out several hundred pounds of pumpkins by hand, loading them in to tubs and then carefully sliding the tubs across the remaining I-beams of the bridge.
 It’s a good thing we had a friend to help--and that we were all young.
 A year later, we were given access to what I thought was the perfect garden.
 Sure, it still required crossing a bridge, but this one was made of concrete, so it was safe, right?
 Wrong.
 Water from a strong storm broke the concrete drive in two, making it impassible by vehicle.
 This time, I had planted 200 hills of potatoes and in the rich riverside soil, they yielded a bumper crop—which once again, had to be hauled out by hand.
 Lesson learned, finally.

-Other considerations
+Other Considerations

 In certain circumstances, the previous life of the land may make it inhospitable to garden plants.
 It is fairly common, for example, that new subdivisions will be stripped of much of the land’s native topsoil.
 With time, this can be corrected by bringing in purchased topsoil, compost, and other amendments--but it comes with a cost.
 In urban areas, old rights of way that have been sprayed with long-lasting herbicides and/or have been accumulating road salts for a long period of time, will rarely prove worthwhile as gardens.
 Finally, in some cases the remnants of the land’s previous use will completely preclude it from use as a garden plot.
 Dumpsites, household burn piles, foundry sites, and old orchards (which were for decades sprayed with lead arsenate), for example, should never be planted with vegetables.

-Divide and conquer
+Divide and Conquer

 If you find it challenging to locate an area large enough to plant everything you want, you may find that planting several smaller plots has its advantages.
 First, it's usually easier to find small plots that escape the shade of trees and buildings.
 Secondly, isolated plots are preferable for crop rotations because the tiller cannot drag contaminated soil from one plot to another.
-Finally (speaking from personal experience here) there is a strange, psychological advantage to tending smaller plots, one at a time.
+Finally (speaking from personal experience here) there is a strange, psychological advantage to tending smaller plots one at a time.
 Nothing is more frustrating than finishing weeding a bed, only to stand up and look across the rest of the weedy garden.
 Short of using garden blinders (which, I promise, is something I will someday invent) allocating crops into smaller, isolated beds is the best way to maintain one’s sanity during the height of weeding season.

 There are a lot of factors to consider when choosing a location for your new garden.
 Sun and wind exposure, the slope and drainage of the land, and any artifacts of its previous life, will all be important factors in determining how successful your garden can be.
 If your choices are limited, it may be best to try several smaller plots.
 However, one should never be discouraged because they don’t have the perfect garden location.
 Plants can grow quite contently under a variety of conditions, and they do in gardens of all sorts located all over the world.
 The best approach is to just get started.
 In time, you will learn how to work with the limitations of your plot and maybe even use them to your advantage.